Texas SportRiders FAQs :

 Q: Age of group members

 A: Strange question,.... is age important?
-I say No. We have riders from 20's to in the 50's, although we really do not prefer to have teen riders unless a sponsoring adult is along.
+I say No. We have riders from 20's to in the 50's.
+We really do not prefer to have teen riders unless a sponsoring adult is along.
 What matters the most is that the rider understands that people are different and can get along with other riders and ride responsibility.

 Q: Skill level of riders.

-A: There are riders of all skill levels but the majority of the riders have developed good riding skills because we ride.
-A with any group a few are less experienced but we all had to start some where.
+A: We have riders of all skill levels and as time passes and more riding the majority of the riders have developed good riding skills because we Ride.
+As with any group a few are less experienced but we all had to start somewhere.
 The main thing again is to ride at your own comfort pace and only each individual rider can decide what that is.
-Some of the riders enjoy going to local track day events to even further develop their riding skills even though track riding and road riding are two different animals.
+Some of the riders enjoy going to local track day events to even further develop their riding skills even though track riding and road riding are really two different but overlapping skill sets.

 Q: Gender?

-A: Like age that is not really important but it seems that the regular riders are guys, but ladies are welcome also.
+A: Like age that is not really important but it seems that not many ladies ride and so the regular riders are guys, but ladies are welcome also.
 Some riders do bring their wives or girlfriends that ride on occasion on the 2-up rides.
 We are not adverse to regular female riders, there are just not many of those around.

 Q: Dues, fees or charges for the group?

-A: At this time there are no mandatory dues or fees for riding, using the forums or anything else- you pay for your own stuff and if you feel inclined to contribute for the up keep of the website and associated expenses (it isn't free folks it costs me) and great work I do, that is Cool and very much appreciated.
-Other wise it comes out of my personal pocket.
+A: At this time there are no mandatory dues or fees for the group, using the forums or anything else- you pay for your own stuff and if you feel inclined to contribute for the expense of the website and associated expenses that is Really Cool and very much appreciated (it isn't Free folks it costs me and great work I do for the group :) ) .
+Otherwise it comes out of my personal pocket.
 Aren't I nice.
-I do remember those that have contributed.
+I do remember those that have contributed and they do get perks and preference when the opportunity arises.

 Q: This web site?